yelhamer/yelhamer.github.io/_posts/2023-01-02-Reversing-Linux-Seccomp-BPF.md

 2. Special attention should be paid to the seccomp return values when reversing seccomp-BPF filters, since they essentially define the set of actions that the BPF program at hand can perform.
 3. Knowing the opcodes of seccomp-BPF programs, one can modify a process' embedded BPF filters to alter its behaviour.
 For example, place a _ret SECCOMP\_RET\_ALLOW_ at the start of the BPF filter, in case a piece of malware is prohibiting certain syscalls (possibly with specific arguments) from being made.

-If you have any Feedback or would like to reach out to me, feel free to do so on [Twitter](https://twitter.com/yelhamer).
+If you have any Feedback, or would like to reach out to me, feel free to do so on [Twitter](https://twitter.com/yelhamer).

 Thank you for your time :)